 | name | codex |

-| version | 2.1.0 |
+| version | 2.7.0 |

-| description | Invoke Codex CLI for complex coding tasks requiring high reasoning capabilities.
+| description | This skill should be used when the user wants to invoke Codex CLI for complex coding tasks requiring high reasoning capabilities.
 Trigger phrases include "use codex", "ask codex", "run codex", "call codex", "codex cli", "GPT-5 reasoning", "OpenAI reasoning", or when users request complex implementation challenges, advanced reasoning, architecture design, or high-reasoning model assistance.
 Automatically triggers on codex-related requests and supports session continuation for iterative development. |

 Codex: High-Reasoning AI Assistant for Claude Code

-DEFAULT MODEL: Task-Based Model Selection with Read-Only Default
+DEFAULT MODEL: GPT-5.4 with Read-Only Default

 read-onlyunless user explicitly requests editing - Explicit editing: Only when user says "edit", "modify", "write changes", etc., use